rihardssp/annotationtranslation/README.md

 # main.py

 Currently the only way to configure specific pipes/readers.
-To change used pipes:
-# Define the pipeline and readers you must edit the following (pipes constructor might give some hints):
+To define the pipeline and readers you must edit the following (pipes constructor might give some hints):

 pipe_line = [
     PropBankPipe(PropBankMapping()),